DataDog/documentation/content/en/developers/marketplace/_index.md

   text: "Expand your monitoring reach with the Datadog Marketplace"
 ---

-The Datadog Marketplace is a digital marketplace where Datadog Technology Partners can list their integrations, software, and services to Datadog users.
+The Datadog Marketplace is a digital marketplace where Datadog Technology Partners can list their data integrations, software, and professional services to Datadog users.

 ## Join the Datadog partner network
 Before joining the Datadog Marketplace, you first need to join the [Datadog Partner Network][1] Technology Track.
-As a Datadog Technology Partner, you can develop an integration, a Datadog App, or create a tile only listing that includes your SaaS or services offering.
+As a Datadog Technology Partner, you can develop a data integration, a Datadog App, or list your SaaS license or professional services offering.

 Datadog customers can then access your tile through the Datadog site either through the [Integrations page][2] or through the [Datadog Marketplace][3].
-While the Integrations page includes integrations and Datadog Apps built by Datadog and Technology Partners at no cost, the Marketplace is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings, including integrations, Datadog Apps, software, and services.
+While the Integrations page includes data integrations and Datadog Apps built by Datadog and Technology Partners at no cost, the Marketplace is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings, including data integrations, Datadog Apps, software, and professional services.

 Follow these steps to develop and publish your offering on the Integrations page or Datadog Marketplace: